2025 Peach Bowl: Texas Longhorns

 Texas played to an 11–1 record (7–1 in conference) during the regular season; their only loss was to Georgia.
 The Longhorns qualified for the SEC Championship Game, where they lost a rematch to Georgia.
 Ranked third in the final CFP poll, the Longhorns received the fifth seed in the playoff tournament.
 Texas played and defeated Clemson in a first-round game to advance to the Peach Bowl.
 They entered the bowl with an overall 12–2 record.

 Game summary

 First half

 The Arizona State Sun Devils received the opening kickoff, finishing the game's first drive with a 39-yard field goal.
 The Texas Longhorns, led by quarterback Quinn Ewers, answered with a touchdown caught by DeAndre Moore.
 Arizona State proceeded to go three-and-out on their next possession, punting to returner Silas Bolden who made a 75-yard run for another touchdown, bringing Texas to a 14-3 lead by the end of the first quarter.
-The Sun Devils offense struggled in the second quarter, making two turnovers on downs followed by a block field goal on their next drive, with lead rusher Cam Skattebo being held to only 54 yards during the first half of the game.
+The Sun Devils offense struggled in the second quarter, making two turnovers on downs followed by a blocked field goal on their next drive, with lead rusher Cam Skattebo being held to only 54 yards during the first half of the game.
 On the other hand, the Longhorns were able to net a field goal, and the first half ended with a 17-3 Texas lead.